tabulapdf/tabula/README.md

   `~/Library/Application Support/Tabula` on Mac, `~/.tabula` on Linux/UNIX)
 * `TABULA_DEBUG` prints out extra status data when PDF files are being processed.
    (`false` by default.)

+**Alternatively, running the server as a JAR file**

+Testing in this manner will be closer to testing the "packaged application" version of the app.

+    bundle exec rake war
+    java -server -Dfile.encoding=utf-8 -Xms256M -Xmx1024M -jar build/tabula.jar

 #### Building a packaged application version